ibm-cloud-architecture/refarch-integration/README.md

 ![HomePage](docs/homepage.png)

 This front end application is an extension of the "CASE.inc" retail store introduced in [cloud native solution or "Blue compute"](https://github.com/ibm-cloud-architecture/refarch-cloudnative) which manages old computers, extended with IT support chat bot and other goodies.

+## Further Readings
+We are presenting Hybrid Cloud Integration body of knowledge in [this article](./docs/compendium.md).
+We are compiling a ICP [compendium](./docs/icp/compendium.md) with kubernetes references.

 ## Contribute
 We welcome your contribution.
 There are multiple ways to contribute: report bugs and improvement suggestion, improve documentation and contribute code.